invisibleXML/ixml/misc/pragmas.md

 ## Design questions

-Several design questions can be distinguished, not necessarily completely orthogonal.
+Several design questions can be distinguished; they are not completely orthogonal.

+* What information should be encodable with pragmas?

 * What syntax should pragmas have in invisible XML?